 I am a son, husband, brother, and father.
 I am a friend.
 I am a pastor, chaplain, and educator.
 I am an agitator in all these lovely roles.

 My wife married me in 2001.
-We’ve welcomed two boys into our home after they arrived and didn’t leave.
-We’re all Chicagoans, born and raised, and Chicago’s south side is the context out of which all my musings come.
+We’ve welcomed two boys into our home after nuanced and particular routes; they arrived and didn’t leave and they are beautiful black sons.
+We’re all Chicagoans, born and raised, and Chicago’s south side is the context out of which all my musings come, even if I write from other places.

 For work, I wrote Sunday School curriculum for ten years for the largest independent African-American Christian media company, Urban Ministries.
-I’ve served in two churches, one a black mega-church on the south side, the other a multi-ethnic church on the northwest side: Sweet Holy Spirit and New Community Covenant (where I currently serve).
-I lead retreats through the Evangelical Covenant Church around ways to pray, the spiritual disciplines, and listening as an inevitable skill in spiritual friendship.
-I teach as an adjunct faculty member at Garrett-Evangelical and North Park Theological Seminaries.
-I am a chaplain and candidate supervisor at Northwestern Memorial Hospital.
+I’ve served in two churches, one a black mega-church on the south side, the other a multi-ethnic church on the northwest side: Sweet Holy Spirit and New Community Covenant.
+These days I lead retreats through the Evangelical Covenant Church around ways to pray, the spiritual disciplines, and listening as an inevitable skill in spiritual friendship.
+I teach as an adjunct faculty member at North Park Theological Seminary, used to at Garrett-Evangelical Theological Seminary (for 8 years until 2017).
+I am a chaplain and ACPE candidate supervisor at Northwestern Memorial Hospital.

 Thank you for visiting my site and being interested.
 While I’m writing on this site now, I also have blogs archived about faith and relationships here and fatherhood here.
 To contact me, email Michael at michaelwashington dot org.